Polycystic Ovary Syndrome (PCOS)

 Among women, polycystic ovary syndrome (PCOS) is the most common disorder tied to hormones.
 It can affect your health in many ways — including causing infertility.

-If you suspect you have PCOS, Henry Ford Health System can help.
+If you suspect you have PCOS, Henry Ford Health can help.
 The experts at our Center for Reproductive Medicine have the expertise to help you identify and successfully manage the condition.
 We can provide peace of mind – from making an accurate diagnosis to delivering personalized treatment.

 Request an appointment or learn more about:

 Polycystic ovary syndrome affects androgens, a group of hormones that includes testosterone.
 While men have higher concentrations of these hormones, women naturally have some, too.
 With PCOS, androgen levels rise, causing changes to the body.

 PCOS usually appears when women are in their 20s and 30s, though it can affect younger women, too.
 It can cause irregular or missed periods and lead to infertility.
 Eggs don’t release as they should, making it difficult to get pregnant and potentially forming fluid-filled pockets (cysts) in the ovaries.

 We can help all women with PCOS, whether you’re looking to get pregnant or not.
 Our center partners with Henry Ford endocrinologists and OB-GYNs to provide top care.

 While doctors don’t yet fully understand what causes PCOS, there are some potential clues: